CodingWonders/DISMTools/README.md

 The following actions are supported by DISMTools:

-  > This program is **still in Alpha stages**, so not every possible action is implemented.
-Check the "Unsupported actions" for more details
+  > This program is **in beta stages**, so not every possible action is implemented.
+Check the "Unsupported actions" section for more details

 - Image management
   - WIM/SWM/ESD file application